UPDATED COVID-19 INFORMATION: Patients and visitors must read this information before attending an appointment at the PBCI.

-There are many other reasons why a clinical trial is performed.
+There are many reasons why a clinical trial is performed.
 These include questions relating to improving the quality of life for patients whilst on treatment, the impact of a cancer diagnosis on patients and family members, understanding the biological behaviour of cancer so we can better eliminate it; and most commonly to assess new treatments which improve the cure rate and cancer control for an individual.

 At BCRC-WA, our dedicated Breast Clinical Trials Unit (BCTU) performs many clinical trials including those designed to: